 The Company's current taxable income primarily consists of interest income on cash and investments held in the Trust Account.
 The Company's general and administrative costs are generally considered start-up costs and are not currently deductible.
 During the three and nine months ended September 30, 2023, the Company recognized approximately \$41,000 and approximately \$67,000 of income tax expense, respectively.
 The Company's effective tax rate for the three and nine months ended September 30, 2023 was (0.2)% and (0.3)%, respectively.
-During the three and nine months ended September 30, 2022, the Company recognized approximately \$98,000 and approximately \$139,000 of income tax expense, respectively.
-The Company's effective tax rate for the three and nine months ended September 30, 2022 was (13.8)% and 3.7%, respectively.
+During the three and nine months ended September 30, 2022, the Company 's effective tax rate for the three and september 30, 2022, the Company's effective tax rate for the three and nine months ended September 30, 2022, the Company's effective tax rate for the three and nine months ended September 30, 2022, the Company's effective tax rate for the three and nine months ended September 30, 2022, the Company's effective tax rate for the three and nine months ended September 30, 2022, the Company's effective tax rate for the three and nine months ended September 30, 2022, the Company's effective tax rate for the three and nine months ended September 30, 2022, was (13.8)% and 3.7%, respectively.
 The Company's effective tax rate differs from the federal statutory rate mainly due to the increase in state tax liability, change in fair value of warrant and FPS liabilities, which is not taxable and not deductible, and start-up costs, which are currently not deductible as they are deferred for tax purposes.